-You may have a claim for compensation if you have suffered injury or complications as a direct consequence of the negligence of a health professional either in a hospital, medical clinic or elsewhere.
+You may have a claim for compensation if you’ve suffered injury or complications as a direct consequence of the negligence of a health professional either in a hospital, medical clinic or elsewhere.

 These claims are not easy as there are so many variables involved when it comes to medicine.
 However, you are entitled to expect that when you place yourself in the hands of a health professional, that they exercise the necessary care when treating you.